PasseiDireto/gh-runner-task-action/README.md

         AWS_SECRET_KEY: ${{ secrets.AWS_SECRET_KEY }}
         AWS_DEFAULT_REGION: ${{ secrets.AWS_REGION }}
       with:
-        github_pat: ${{ secrets.SPECIAL_ACESS_TOKEN }}
+        github_pat: ${{ secrets.SPECIAL_ACCESS_TOKEN }}
         task_definition: 'my-task-def'
         cluster: 'my-ecs-cluster'
 ```

 The [configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) approach is a bit longer, but has some advantages of dealing with some edge cases, setting up more environment variables and working with the `assumeRole` feature.

 Be aware that the `github_pat` can't be the default `secrets.GITHUB_TOKEN`, as it does not have enough permissions to register a new runner.
 More details are [provided here](https://github.com/PasseiDireto/gh-runner#personal-access-token-pat).